exporl/auditory-eeg-challenge-2024/content/task1/description.md

 # Description

 Task 1 is a classification problem in a match-mismatch paradigm.
-In this paradigm, four or six inputs are presented to the model:
+Last year, the challenge was to select the matched stimulus segment among two.
+This year, we modify the paradigm to make it more challenging, by presenting  four or six inputs to the model:

 1) a segment of EEG,
 2) the time-aligned speech stimulus (matched segment)
 3) two or four imposter stimuli (mismatched segments)

 The task of the model is to determine which of the input stimulus segments corresponds to the EEG.
 The performance metric is the classification accuracy (%).

 The input length of all (EEG, envelope) pairs is either 3s or 5s.
-We define the mismatched stimuli to be selected arbitrarily among windows after the signal was segmented.
+We define the mismatched stimuli to be selected arbitrarily among windows from the same story after the signal was segmented.
 Figure 2 contains an overview of the provided code and our recommended starting flow.
 We provide code to generate an envelope and mel spectrogram representation from the raw audio files.
 However, participants can freely perform audio processing and use their preferred representations.

 In order to use the data in the classification paradigm, we implement and suggest the following methods.
-First, we present each EEG segment three times (five times for the four mismatched segments case) to the model: (EEG, matched stimulus, mismatched stimulus 1, mismatched stimulus 2, output label [1, 0, 0]) µ
+First, we present each EEG segment three times (five times for the four mismatched segments case) to the model: (EEG, matched stimulus, mismatched stimulus 1, mismatched stimulus 2, output label [1, 0, 0])
-, (EEG, mismatched stimulus 1, matched, mismatched stimulus 2, output label [0, 1, 0]), and (EEG, mismatched stimulus 2, mismatched stimulus 1, matched, output label [0, 0, 1]) .
+, (EEG, mismatched stimulus 1, matched stimulus, mismatched stimulus 2, output label [0, 1, 0]), and (EEG, mismatched stimulus 2, mismatched stimulus 1, matched stimulus, output label [0, 0, 1]) .
 Second, we make sure that a mismatched stimuli segments are also a matched segment with another EEG segment.
 A way to do this is to ensure that the shift when windowing is dividable by the spacing between the matched and mismatched segment.
 Failing to follow these suggestions is likely to result in models simply remembering the training samples and thus failing to